 An active author is a user with access to the

-who makes changes to the stored code in the repository during
+changes to the stored code in the repository during the analyzed month.

 10. Does Continuous Hacking use a series of automated tools or is it the result of a manual (by hand) process?

-In our Continuous Hacking service, we use a series of tools
+Continuous Hacking service, we use a series of tools which are acquired

 Vulnerability leakages (detection of a minimal percentage of existing security risk vulnerabilities).